m-milena/bebop2_drl_landing/README.md

 ## What this repository includes and what modifies you have to make to run the project:
 This repository includes:
 - **bebop_autonomy_modification** - is the folder, which includes modifications with bebop_autonomy driver.
 I added two launch files: for leader and follower.
 You have to paste them to *../your_workspace/src/bebop_autonomy/bebop_driver/launch*.
-- **drone_files** -this folder includes leader and follower *.drone files, which Parrot Sphinx use to launch the drone in simulation.
+- **drone_files** - this folder includes leader and follower *.drone files, which Parrot Sphinx use to launch the drone in simulation.
 You have to paste them to */opt/parrot-sphinx/usr/share/sphinx/drones*.
 If you would like to launch two drones in one simulation, you have to download elder version of firmware.
 You can get it from [Firmware version].
 Download **Bebop 2 - 4.4.2** and in both files change the firmware path to your own.
 If you are going to run only one drone, copy firmware path from bebop2.drone file.
 - **Plugins** includes plugins to move platform in many ways.
 Paste them anywhere.
 - **Gazebo_3Dmodels** includes 3D models of platform and room from AeroLab on Poznan University of Technology.
 Paste them to *~/.gazebo/models*.
+- **Worlds** - includes two Gazebo worlds: one empty world with platform and second room_world also with platform.
+You can paste them to */opt/parrot-sphinx/usr/share/sphinx/worlds*.
 - **drl-landing_modified** includes modified version of [drl-landing].
 You have to paste content of Environment folder to *../your_workspace/src/drl-landing/code-rl-environment-gazebo/rl_envs* and overwrite existing files.
 Then
 - **bebop_dronemsgsros** - paste this folder to *../your_workspace/src*
 - **bebop_keyboard** -also paste to *../your_workspace/src*.
 It includes keboard control to both drones and their camera